What does a Drag Race X Brady Bunch crossover look like? How to watch Dragging The Classics in Australia

 Is RuPaul's Drag Race moving from Stan to Paramount Plus in Australia?

 RuPaul's Drag Race has been a key title for Stan since the Australian streamer launched, and it has a long-term contract for rights for the show.
-Stan co-produced this year's RuPaul's Drag Race Down Under, and it runs most seasons of Drag Race the same day and date as the US debut.
-In 2021 alone, it will show season 13 of the original Drag Race, season 6 of All Stars, the Untucked behind the scenes specials for both those shows, the Down Under show and international editions from the UK, Holland and Spain.
+Stan has co-produced 3 seasons of RuPaul's Drag Race Down Under, and it runs most seasons of Drag Race the same day and date as the US debut.

 Dragging The Classics: The Brady Bunch review